ch-shin/ch-shin.github.io/index.md

 layout: default
 ---

-I am a first year PhD student in Computer Science at University of Wisconsin-Madison.
-My current research interests lie in the field of machine learning and algorithms.
+I am a second year PhD student in Computer Science at University of Wisconsin-Madison.
+My current research interests lie in the field of machine learning and data science.

 ### Education